Ziyaxoxo/ECO-DISSOLVE/README.md

 - **Sustainability:** Promotes a **Waste to Wealth** circular economy model

-## 👩‍💻 Team – DeshSwadesh
-A passionate group of Engineering innovators, committed to creating **Waste to Wealth solutions** that empower sustainability and environmental restoration.

----

 ## 📌 Future Scope
 - Industrial-scale deployment for large waste streams
 - IoT-based real-time monitoring of waste conversion